hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 ### Implement Open Handler

-These will map the AWS API response to the ephemeral resource schema.
-You will also need to handle different response types (including errors correctly).
-For complex attributes you will need to implement Flattener or Expander functions.
-The [Data Handling and Conversion Guide](data-handling-and-conversion.md) covers everything you need to know for mapping AWS API responses to Terraform State and vice-versa.
-The [Error Handling Guide](error-handling.md) covers everything you need to know about handling AWS API responses consistently.
+`Open` will map the AWS API response to the ephemeral resource schema.
+You’ll also need to handle different response types, including errors, correctly.
+You will typically use `Autoflex` for mapping AWS API responses to Terraform models and vice versa.
+The [Error Handling Guide](error-handling.md) covers best practices for handling AWS API responses consistently.

 ### Register Ephemeral Resource to the provider